 Vampirism is the art of drinking blood and a vampire is a person who drinks blood – either animal or human (but mostly human blood) to gain strength or a sort of relief from stress.
 The clinical term for this disorder is the “Renfield Syndrome.”

 In most ancient nations, vampirism was attributed to a demon or deity.
 The Babylonian demoness, Lilitu, is believed to drink the blood of children.
 Excarvated Persian pottery shards depict creatures drinking human blood.
 Empusa, daughter of the Greek goddess Hecate, was said to suck the blood of young men.
 The Malaysian Penanggalan was a vampire female spirit.
-Ancient Egyptians attributed vampirism to a demon spirit invoked to the earth (Yearly Journal of Folklore Studies, 2002, 17).
+Ancient Egyptians attributed vampirism to a demon spirit invoked to the earth.

 In the medieval era, vampires became associated with suicide victims, witches or a spirit possessing a corpse.
 This was when a complex gamut of superstitions on how to supposedly identify, ward off, and even kill a vampire were developed.
 Different cultures believed vampires could be ward off with garlic, wild rose, mustard seed, crucifix or “holy water.”
 They were said to avoid walking on the “consecrated grounds” of churches.
 Bats became associated with vampires in the 16th century.

 Since vampires were believed to be undead corpses, different methods of “re-killing” them were made up: driving a stake through them, placing a lemon in mouths of corpses and shooting a bullet through coffins.
-This generated a frenzy of vampire-hunting in 18th century Eastern Europe, with many graves staked and corpses dug up to identify potential vampires (Jon Asbjorn, Vampire Evolution, 2003, 3:20).
+This generated a frenzy of vampire-hunting in 18th century Eastern Europe, with many graves staked and corpses dug up to identify potential vampires.

 The Truth about Vampirism

-Vampirism and cannibalism have been integral practices of Paganism and witchcraft in the past and at present (the Catholic doctrine of transubstantiation is closer to Paganism).
-It has been suggested that the word “cannibal” is from “Canna Bal” meaning “priests of Baal” – men who ate human flesh as part of their rites (Alexander Hislop, The Two Babylons, 162).
+Vampirism and cannibalism have been integral practices of Paganism and witchcraft both in the past and at present.
+It has been suggested that the word “cannibal” is from “Canna Bal” meaning “priests of Baal” – men who ate human flesh as part of their rites .
 This is why blood consumption was also forbidden for Christians (Acts 15:20).

 Some secular sources agree that most vampires not only drink blood, but also perform occult rites, have psychic abilities and contact spirit entities.
-Unfortunately, Hollywood myths keep many Christians from realizing that most folks frequently paraded as vampires in the media are in fact, witches or satanists!
-Vampirism is just one of their many rites.
-These facts should be noted:
+Unfortunately, Hollywood myths keep many Christians from realizing that most folks frequently paraded as vampires in the media are in fact, occultists!
+Vampirism is just one of their many rites:

-1. Vampirism, like other occult practices, is backed up by a demon spirit.
-The vampire spirit compels the person it inhabits to drink blood; thus all vampires are demonized people.
-So all it takes for a person to become a vampire is to open up his life to vampire spirits (usually through occult rites), not by being killed.
+1. Vampirism, like other occult practices, is backed by a demon spirit.
+The vampire spirit compels the person it inhabits to drink blood; thus all vampires are demonized.
+Once a person opens up his life to vampire spirits (usually through occult rites), he starts to thirst for blood.

-2. There are varying degrees of demonization, thus, varying degrees of vampirism.
-Some vampires drink blood physically from people (sanguine vampires) while others drink it spiritually (psychic vampires).
+2. There are varying degrees of demonization and vampirism.
+Some vampires drink blood physically from people (sanguine vampires) while others drink it spiritually.
 Some utilize both.
 In psychic vampirism, the vampire demon is used to drain a person’s blood or energy, even from a distance.

-4. Some vampires act and look normal in public while others dress odd, take strange names or sleep in coffins.
-There are serial vampires too.
+4. Some vampires act and look normal in public while others dress odd, take strange names etc. There are serial vampires too.
 German psychiatrist, Richard von Krafft-Ebbing (1840-1902) in his work, Psychopathis Sexualis, documents several cases of serial vampirism which he called “lust-murders.”

 5. The vampire and the Gothic subculture are interwoven.
 The Goth movement started in 1981 at a London nighclub called “The Batcave” and became popular from there.
 Goth devotees usually wear black leather costumes, long black hair, black make-up and paint their faces in a white death masque.
 They adhere to religious imagery, blasphemous poems and everything spooky.
 These devilish attires (seen in some rock stars) typify rebellion and death.

-Bill, who was initiated by some Orthodox clergy, was lured with appeal to the Bible:
+Bill, who was initiated by some Orthodox clergymen, was lured in with appeal to the Bible:

 7. There is a real addiction to blood (blood lust) that vampire spirits bring that those they inhabit can’t live without tasting blood and may start attacking people.
-A man in New Zealand was recently rushed to the hospital after a woman sank her teeth into his neck so hard that it cut through an artery (Daily Star, Feb.
-2, 2016).
+A man in New Zealand was recently rushed to the hospital after a woman sank her teeth into his neck so hard that it cut through an artery.

 Once a witch has been enamoured with this, he/she sucks the blood of anyone – friend, family or enemy – whenever he/she is “thirsty.”
 Without this, the witch becomes functionally weak and unable to “see” clearly.
 There is also a sort of “high” that blood gives them, like being high on drugs.

 Some witches work in hospitals where they easily access blood, while some cause road accidents through demonic powers for blood to flow.
-An ex-satanist said that the blood which flow from most road accidents are stored in a place in Satan’s kingdom, called “the blood bank” where the witch can access when there is shortage in the physical plane (Kalu Abosi, Born Twice: From Demonism to Christianity, 1994).
+An ex-satanist said that the blood which flow from most road accidents are stored in a place in Satan’s kingdom, called “the blood bank” where the witch can access when there is shortage in the physical plane.

 A person being attacked by a vampire spirit (sent by a witch) would experience medically unexplainable blood shortages, rapid weight loss, acute weakness or haemorrhage.
-When this is observed, the demon should be bound and kicked off in the name of Jesus Christ.
+When you observe these, bind and kick off the demon in the name of Jesus Christ.
 But you can only walk in victory if you are in Christ.

 In 2003, I met a Wiccan on a Yahoo!
-Chatroom who boasted of drinking (animal?) blood daily.
-He thought I would run for the hills, but I gave him an answer and his rhetoric melted like ice.
+Chat room who boasted of drinking (animal?) blood daily.
+He thought I would run for the hills, but I gave him an answer from John 6 and his bullying rhetoric melted away like ice.
 When you are in Christ, Satan’s slaves too know.
-Of course, Wiccans say they don’t drink blood, but I know for a fact that once a person places his foot in the pathway of the occult, nothing will stop him from ending up as a Jeffery Dahmer or Pedro Lopez.
+I know Wiccans say they don’t drink blood, but I also know for a fact that once a person places his foot in the pathway of the occult, nothing will stop him from ending up as a Jeffery Dahmer or Pedro Lopez.
 Only the timing varies.